nrappapo/isb_course_2021/docs/16S/talk.md

 Pronounced like wind *chime*.

-Created ~2010 during the Human Microbiome Project (2007 - 2016) under the leadership
-of Greg Caporaso and Rob Knight.
+Created ~2010 during the Human Microbiome Project (HMP) (2007 - 2016) under the leadership of Greg Caporaso and Rob Knight.

 ---